-C&I and the College of Education are proud to announce the first annual Education Career Fair to take place on March 17th, 2015.
-The Fair will cover all major areas from the College of Ed including C&I, Music, Art, Counseling & Psychology, and EXPW.
-If you are an employer interested in reserving a booth, please contact Career Services (931)-372-3232 or visit Career Services.
+C&I and the College of Education were proud to partner with Career Services for the first annual Education Career Fair in March 2015.
+The Fair covered all major areas from the College of Ed including C&I, Music, Art, Counseling & Psychology, and EXPW.
+With 45 employers and over 300 attendees, the Fair was a success and has been scheduled again for March of 2016.

 Dr. Jason Beach and Dr. Jeremy Wendt won the Best Conference Paper Award at the ICEdutech conference at Tamkang University in Taipei City, Taiwan.
 Their research focused on Social Interaction Development through Immersive Virtual Environments.
 The event was co-sponsored by the Tamkang College of Education and IADIS International.